Social Anxiety Therapy in

 Why Anew Counseling Services for Social Anxiety Therapy?

-I have extensive experience working with clients who struggle with social anxiety, perfectionism, fear of judgment, and performance anxiety.
+I have over 17 years of experience working with clients who struggle with social anxiety.
 I understand how much this can limit you and how many opportunities you may miss or have already missed because you were too scared to speak up or advocate for yourself.
-My approach is warm, supportive, and structured.
 I’ve seen clients grow from feeling terrified of speaking up to feeling confident and connected in their relationships, workplaces, and communities.
-With the right tools and support, you can make meaningful progress.

 Two women engaged in a counseling session in a bright, modern loft setting.